jjohn11/Phyloseq-tutorial/README.md

 > [1] ‘3.4.4’

 ## Add Example Files to R environmnt
-The example data being used is the phyloseq class is provided by the package; however, this is how it would look like forming the phyloseq with an OTU matrix, taxonomy table, and sample metadata table.
+The example data being used is the phyloseq object is provided by the package; however, this is how it would look like forming the phyloseq with an OTU matrix, taxonomy table, and sample metadata table.
 <code>
 GlobalPatterns = phyloseq(OTU, TAX, sample_metadata)